MadhumithaSridhara/QuickMatch/index.md

 - Managing NFA divergence
 - Sorting

+### Resources

 ### Goals and deliverables
+- A basic application in OpenCL that can perform parallel regular application matching on a bunch of textfiles
+- Performance analysis and comparison with sequential implementation If time permits, we will also include a comparison with other approaches such as word count.
+However, we feel word count approach is not always feasible as it can be expensive to create and maintain live index files for all data.

+### Platform choice

+### Schedule
 - Understand NFA
 - Sequential implementation in openCL
 - Coarse grained parallel implementation by dividing dataset into N partitions